peeringdb/docs/docs/howto/authenticate.md

 ### Higher query limits

-Authenticated users get four times as many API queries each minute.
-They are also able to repeat an API query more frequently without being throttled.
+Authenticated users are allowed more frequent API queries.
+They are also able to repeat an identical API query more frequently without being throttled.

 ### Help PeeringDB’s operations team